simon-quach/cse15l-lab-reports/week-1-lab-report.md

 ```

-It doesn't print anything because no argument was given. **Not an error.**
+Since no argument was given, the command prints nothing as a result. **Not an error.**

 ### With Directory
 Command: